 The Research and Innovation team will process entries prior to shortlisting, including confirmation of eligibility, category and payment if applicable.
-They will also check entries prior to the shortlisting process for anonymity.
+They will also check entries prior to the shortlisting process for anonymity you may be requested to redact your paper if necessary.